pitivi/pitivi/docs/design/UI_Implementation.md

 # UI Implementation

-For the previous design document, see [Obsolete: Advanced UI Implementation](Obsolete:_Advanced_UI_Implementation.md)

 This document **does not reflect the existing codebase**, but rather a road map for future development, and a general introduction to the PiTiVi design philosophy.